Undersea cables cut in the Red Sea, disrupting internet access in Asia and the Mideast

 NetBlocks, which monitors internet access, said “a series of subsea cable outages in the Red Sea has degraded internet connectivity in multiple countries,” which it said included India and Pakistan.
 It blamed “failures affecting the SMW4 and IMEWE cable systems near Jeddah, Saudi Arabia.”

 The South East Asia–Middle East–Western Europe 4 cable is run by Tata Communications, part of the Indian conglomerate.
 The India-Middle East-Western Europe cable is run by another consortium overseen by Alcatel-Lucent.
-Both firms did not immediately respond to requests for comment.
+Neither firm did not immediately responded to requests for comment.

 Saudi Arabia did not immediately acknowledge the disruption and authorities there did not respond to a request for comment.